Matthew Carter: Early life and education

 Carter grew up in London, the son of Harry Carter, a book designer and later historian of printing.
 His mother worked in preparing scale drawings.

 Although Carter had intended to get a degree in English at Oxford he was advised to take a year off so he would be the same age as his contemporaries who had gone into National Service.

 Career

 Enschedé

 Through his father, Carter arranged to hold an internship at the Joh.
 Enschedé type foundry in the Netherlands for a year.
-An extremely long-lasting company with a long history of printing, Enschedé had a history of creating conservative but popular book typefaces.
+As a centuries-old printing company, Enschedé has a very long history of creating conservative but popular book typefaces.
 Carter studied manual punchcutting, the method used to make moulds used to cast metal type, under P. H. Rädisch.
 Punchcutting was a traditional artisanal approach in decline many years before the 1950s.
 Carter is one of the last people in Europe formally trained in the technique as a living practice.

 Carter enjoyed the experience, and decided to move directly into a career in graphic design and printing.